Shortwave radio: Amateur use of shortwave propagation

 Amateur radio operators also discovered that long-distance communication was possible on shortwave bands.
 Early long-distance services used surface wave propagation at very low frequencies, which are attenuated along the path at wavelengths shorter than 1,000 meters.
 Longer distances and higher frequencies using this method meant more signal loss.
 This, and the difficulties of generating and detecting higher frequencies, made discovery of shortwave propagation difficult for commercial services.

 Radio amateurs may have conducted the first successful transatlantic tests in December 1921, operating in the 200 meter mediumwave band (near 1,500 kHz, inside the modern AM broadcast band), which at that time was the shortest wavelength / highest frequency available to amateur radio.
 In 1922 hundreds of North American amateurs were heard in Europe on 200 meters and at least 20 North American amateurs heard amateur signals from Europe.
 The first two-way communications between North American and Hawaiian amateurs began in 1922 at 200 meters.
 Although operation on wavelengths shorter than 200 meters was technically illegal (but tolerated at the time as the authorities mistakenly believed that such frequencies were useless for commercial or military use), amateurs began to experiment with those wavelengths using newly available vacuum tubes shortly after World War I.

-Extreme interference at the longer edge of the 150–200 meter band – the official wavelengths allocated to amateurs by the Second National Radio Conference in 1923 – forced amateurs to shift to shorter and shorter wavelengths; however, amateurs were limited by regulation to wavelengths longer than 150 meters (2 MHz).
+Extreme interference at the longer edge of the 150–200 meter band – the official wavelengths allocated to amateurs by the Second National Radio Conference in 1923 – forced amateurs to shift to shorter and shorter wavelengths.
+However, regulations limited amateurs to wavelengths longer than 150 meters (2 MHz).
 A few fortunate amateurs who obtained special permission for experimental communications at wavelengths shorter than 150 meters completed hundreds of long-distance two-way contacts on 100 meters (3 MHz) in 1923 including the first transatlantic two-way contacts.

 By 1924 many additional specially licensed amateurs were routinely making transoceanic contacts at distances of 6,000 miles (9,600 km) and more.
 On 21 September 1924 several amateurs in California completed two-way contacts with an amateur in New Zealand.
 On 19 October amateurs in New Zealand and England completed a 90 minute two-way contact nearly halfway around the world.
 On 10 October the Third National Radio Conference made three shortwave bands available to U.S. amateurs at 80 meters (3.75 MHz), 40 meters (7 MHz) and 20 meters (14 MHz).
 These were allocated worldwide, while the 10 meter band (28 MHz) was created by the Washington International Radiotelegraph Conference on 25 November 1927.
 The 15 meter band (21 MHz) was opened to amateurs in the United States on 1 May 1952.